 Wondering why you should chose UNBC for your degree?
 We talk to some of our current and former students about their experiences here and why they think this is a great place to study!

 The total for the B.Sc. in Psychology is 122 credit hours.
-For more information, please consult the current online calendar via the "Undergraduate Program" link to the left.
+For more information, please consult the current online calendar via the "Programs - BSc Psychology" link to the left.